rl-institut/multi-vector-simulator/docs/model/assumptions.rst

 .. math::
         n = round \left( \frac{T}{t_a} + 0.5 \right) - 1

-The residual value is also known as salvage value and it represents an estimate of the monetary value of an asset at the end of the project lifetime T.
+The residual value is also known as salvage value and it represents an estimate of the monetary value of an asset at the end of the project lifetime :math:`T`.
-The MVS considers a linear depreciation over T and accounts for the time value of money by using the following equation:
+The MVS considers a linear depreciation over :math:`T` and accounts for the time value of money by using the following equation:

 .. math::
         c_{res,i} = \frac{capex_i}{(1+d)^{n \cdot t_a}} \cdot \frac{1}{T} \cdot \frac{(n+1) \cdot t_a - T}{(1+d)^T}